Killer teapot

 One of the volunteers who was there today mentioned that he met somebody who is making a film about killer teapot and I found that a fascinating subject.
 I was wondering what that film may be about and how can teapot be killing people so I googled ‘killer teapot’ and didn’t find anything about the film but apparently killer teapots are the thing.
 They are really called assassin teapots and contain two chambers: one with tea, the other with poison so you pour tea for yourself, then press a hidden button and your enemy gets tea with poison.

 At some point also, when I had a chat with three other volunteers, they spoke about education and students with special needs and one said that he used to teach maths and gave students short tasks to work out in their head like ‘two pizzas and chips cost 7 pounds and chips cost 2 pounds, how much is one pizza?’
-For other people the conversation continued to be focused on their general experience of education system while I switched off and was trying to work out how much the pizza was and I was convinced I found the hidden meaning!
-Seriously, I doubt that is what is considered a hidden meaning by a neurotypical.
+For other people the conversation continued to be focused on their general experience of education system while I switched off and was trying to work out how much the pizza was and I was convinced I found the hidden meaning in the conversation!
+Seriously, I doubt that is what is considered a hidden meaning by neurotypicals.
 What is the purpose of that little story?
 If you’re autistic don’t try to work out the hidden meaning because you’re almost guaranteed to get it wrong.

-Leave a Reply
+Leave a comment